Rahul-3100/Calculator/README.md

 # Calculator
-A Basic Calculator made with HTML, CSS and JavaScript
+A Basic Calculator made with HTML, CSS, and JavaScript.